Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: Self
 - **Components**: M (a melee weapon that deals Bludgeoning damage)
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 round
-Requires proficiency in Thieves’ Cant.
+Requires proficiency in Thieves' Cant.
-You twirl the weapon used in the spell’s casting, deftly manipulating its weight.
+You twirl the weapon used in the spell's casting, deftly manipulating its weight.
 Until the beginning of your next turn, the weapon counts as having the Finesse property, and adds both your STR and DEX modifiers to its damage on a hit, rather than just one of those.
-**Using a Higher-Level Spell Slot.** At Level 5, a creature hit with the weapon used in the spell’s casting is pushed 1 *(1.5m)* away.
+**Using a Higher-Level Spell Slot.** At Level 5, a creature hit with the weapon used in the spell's casting is pushed 1 *(1.5m)* away.
 This distance increases by 1 *(1.5m)* at 11th level (to a total of 2 *(3m)*) and 17th level (to a total of 3 *(4.5m)*).
 - **Classes**: Artificer, Bard, Sorcerer, Wizard *(Source: CS)*